Alcatel

-Alcatel (originally short for Société Alsacienne de Constructions Atomiques, de Télécommunications et d'Électronique - roughly translates into: Alsatian Society of Atomic Constructions, Telecommunications and Electronics) was formed in Mulhouse as part of SACM, an engineering company group.
-It was absorbed in 1968 or 1970 by Compagnie industrielle des télécommunications (CIT), the telecom division of conglomerate CGE.
-CGE was nationalised by the French state under François Mitterrand in 1982, then privatised in 1987.
+Alcatel (originally short for Société Alsacienne de Constructions Atomiques, de Télécommunications et d'Électronique; roughly translates as Alsatian Society of Atomic Constructions, Telecommunications and Electronics) was formed in Mulhouse as part of SACM, an engineering company group.
+During the late 1960s, the company was absorbed by Compagnie industrielle des télécommunications (CIT), the telecom division of the conglomerate CGE.
+CGE was nationalised by the French state in 1982, only to be privatised five years later.
 The firm was renamed to Alcatel Alsthom in 1991, and finally to just Alcatel in 1998 after divesting Alstom, the railway vehicle manufacturer, to focus solely on telecommunications.

-In 2006, Alcatel acquired the American telecom company Lucent Technologies and renamed itself to Alcatel-Lucent S.A..
-Alcatel-Lucent itself was absorbed into Nokia in 2016.
-Today, the Alcatel name survives in Alcatel Submarine Networks (telecom), Alcatel-Lucent Enterprise (software company), Alcatel Mobile (mobile telephones) and Atlinks (fixed-line telephones).
+In 2006, following the acquisition of the American telecom company Lucent Technologies, the company was renamed to Alcatel-Lucent S.A..
+Ten years later, Alcatel-Lucent was itself absorbed into the Finnish telecoms specialist Nokia.
+Today, the Alcatel name survives in Alcatel Submarine Networks (telecomms), Alcatel-Lucent Enterprise (software), Alcatel Mobile (mobile telephones) and Atlinks (fixed-line telephones).